 The Promotor Pathway® Goes Beyond Traditional Case Management Models

-While most cases management models serve youth only while enrolled in a certain program, a Promotor will:
+While most case management models serve youth only while enrolled in a certain program, a Promotor will:

 - Work with youth across programs and services.
 A Promotor’s interaction does not end when a youth completes a service.
 Or enrollment in a certain program.

 - Continue working with youth over an extended period of time, four to six years on average, through a full range of services until the youth is engaged and connected.

 My Promotor is like my personal 911.
 I can call anytime for whatever I need.”Jonathan, age 17

 Promotores are LAYC staff that act as mentors, case managers, community health workers, and advocates for high-risk youth.
 These highly trained and experienced staff work intentionally and deliberately to build relationships designed to transform a young person’s life.
 Working across programs to address all the youth’s needs, Promotores complete over 30 hours of training annually and receive regular supervision from a Licensed Clinical Social Worker.